ahmar46/electrifying_heart/README.md

-### It is a nice looking Heart Beat Animation (the heart is beating) made for my blog.
+### It is a nice looking Heart Beat Animation (the heart is beating) made for my instagram.

 ### Technologies Used: HTML & CSS only.